 The three facilitators – Anita Ernstorfer , Nora Refaeil, and Jan Ubels – provide frameworks which advisors can apply to clarify and more consciously address the situations, assignments and challenges they are facing.

 The course is geared towards adult learning with the creation of an environment encouraging exchange and listening between professional peers.
+Together, the team fosters conversation, indicates linkages between topics, and facilitates a dynamic learning process and a constructive group atmosphere.
 A safe space supports the sharing of the often complex and sensitive challenges participants face.

 WHAT WILL YOU LEARN?